Baby Jesus figurine stolen from Colorado nativity scene returned anonymously with apology

 DENVER (AP) — A baby Jesus figurine snatched from a nativity scene in Colorado has been returned in time for Christmas, with an apology.

-The statuette of Jesus lying in a manger, stolen from a public display in downtown Fort Collins, was dropped off anonymously at a fire station Thursday, police said.
+The statuette of Jesus lying in a manger, stolen from a public display in downtown Fort Collins early Sunday, was dropped off anonymously at a fire station Thursday, police said.
 It was accompanied by a handwritten note saying: “I’m really sorry.
 I made a dumb mistake in the moment.
 It won’t happen again.”

-Police in the college town about 65 miles (105 kilometers) north of Denver said they had no information about who had stolen it.
+It was returned two days after police in the college town about 65 miles (105 kilometers) north of Denver, posted surveillance video of the suspected Grinch on social media.
+The person appeared to be a teen or young adult.

+There’s no other information about who stole the figurine, police said Friday.
+The fire station has a motion-sensing door camera but it was not activated when the statue was returned, police said.